 This will create a roadmap for finance tech stack implementation that will help guide the process, giving you something to share with stakeholders and providing visibility into the implementation to partners and executives.

-To learn more about building a finance tech stack for your organization, watch this on-demand webinar from Armanino and BlackLine on Choosing the Right Tech Stack for Your Business.
+To learn more about building a finance tech stack for your organization, check out this white paper on Building Your Finance Technology Roadmap.